|Study Period:||2019- 2026|

 North America Holds the Largest Share in the Market

-- There have been a series of new product launches, mergers, and acquisitions in North America to utilize the potential on offer through 3D printing.
-The major factor influencing the rise in investments has been the continuous evolution and application of new technologies exploring an untapped market in the manufacturing sector.
+- Also, there have been a series of new product launches, mergers, and acquisitions in North America to utilize the potential on offer through 3D printing.
+For instance, in May 2019, RAPLAS partnered with RP America to expand 3D printing technology to the North American market.
+The primary factor influencing the rise in investments has been the continuous evolution and application of new technologies exploring an untapped market in the manufacturing sector.

-- Various government organizations, such as NASA, have identified that heavy investments in 3D printing technologies can contribute significantly in space applications, and develop zero-G technologies, driving the growth of the market.
+- The region is also witnessing a series of investments in the healthcare, aerospace and defense, industrial, and consumer products industries in North America, which are expected to grow significantly in the future.
+Various government organizations, such as NASA, have identified that substantial investments in 3D printing technologies can contribute considerably to space applications and develop zero-G technologies, driving the growth of the market.

-The 3D printing market is consolidated due to the majority of the market share are owned by top players in the industry.
-However, small and medium are upgrading their cloud services but top players have gained a major proportion of consumers and also investing huge for more developments and innovation.
-Some of the key players include Stratasys Ltd.,3D Systems Corporation, EOS GmbH, Electro-Optical Systems, Concept – Laser GmbH, Sisma SpA, ExOne Co., Arcam AB (GE Aviation), SLM Solutions Group AG, Hewlett Packard Inc., Materialise NV (ADR), Proto Labs Inc., among others.
+The 3D printing market is consolidated due to the majority of the market share is owned by top players in the industry.
+However, small and medium are upgrading their cloud services, but top players have gained a significant proportion of consumers and also investing huge for more developments and innovation.
+Some of the key players include Stratasys Ltd.,3D Systems Corporation, EOS GmbH, Electro-Optical Systems, Concept – Laser GmbH, Sisma SpA, ExOne Co., Arcam AB (GE Aviation), SLM Solutions Group AG, Hewlett Packard Inc., Materialise NV (ADR), and Proto Labs Inc., among others.

 2. RESEARCH METHODOLOGY